Renato Russo: Early life

-Musical career
+Career

 During the years of 1978 and 1979, he was the bass player of punk rock band Aborto Elétrico (Electric Abortion) which lasted 4 years, from 1978 to 1982, but broke up due to constant arguing between Fê Lemos, the drummer, and Renato.
 Although the band did not last long, during this period Renato Russo wrote many songs that would later become hits of Capital Inicial (founded by the remaining members of Aborto Elétrico) and Legião Urbana (founded by Renato Russo).

 After the end of Aborto Elétrico, Renato began a solo career as the "Trovador Solitário" (Lonely Minstrel).
 This period only lasted a few months, as in 1982, he joined Marcelo Bonfá (the drummer of the band Dado e o Reino Animal), Eduardo Paraná (guitar player, known as Kadu Lambach) and Paulo Guimarães (keyboard player, known as Paulo Paulista) to form Legião Urbana.
 Renato was the lead vocal and bass player.
 Their main influences were the post punk bands of the time, especially Robert Smith from The Cure and Morrissey from The Smiths.

 After the first few concerts, Eduardo Paraná and Paulo Paulista left the band.
 Dado Villa-Lobos then took over the guitars, creating the classic line-up of the band.
 The band also had Renato Rocha as a bass player from 1984 to 1989.

 Leading Legião Urbana, Renato Russo reached the peak of his career as a musician, being recognized as the most important songwriter of Brazilian rock, securing a cult status within his fanbase.

 He used to write long songs.
 The Dylan-esque "Faroeste Caboclo", for instance, lasts 9:05, "Clarisse" is 10:33 long and "Metal Contra as Nuvens" is 11:29 minutes.
 The song "Fátima" was written in ten minutes.
 He recorded two solo albums, with both English and Italian songs, in the 1990s.